alexflorisca/showcase/README.md

 Works in all modern browsers and web views.
 Nobody uses IE anymore (https://caniuse.com/usage-table).
 1.42% are on IE11 and Microsoft is trying hard to get people off it.
 So no polyfills, no hacks, just clean code.

+### Design decisions

+- No slide transitions, only animating opacity